RobertGiuffreda/Etna/README.md

 * An event system that is currently blocking
 * Logger outputting log information to log file
 * Basic Scene rendering using forward rendering and blinn-phong lighting with one scene light.
-* Depth buffering done using reverse Z.
+* Depth buffering done using reverse-Z.
 * Mesh vertices passed using buffer device address.
 * Shader compilation to SPV bytecode at project **compile time** using [glslang](https://github.com/KhronosGroup/glslang).
 * Vulkan 1.3's dynamic rendering feature.